 In the aftermath of a messy divorce, spousal support can definitely become a complicated issue for many individuals.
-In the broadest sense, if you are ordered to pay spousal support, you are entitled to make significant payments that ensure that the recipient is financially able to maintain their previous standard of living.
+If you are ordered to pay spousal support, you’re entitled to make significant payments that ensure that the recipient is financially able to maintain their previous standard of living.
 However, under no circumstances are these payments perpetual.
 In fact, spousal support is considered temporary in the viewpoint of California’s statutes.

 If that is true, are you aware of how long you are required to pay spousal support?
-More importantly, is there any way that spousal support can be terminated?
+Is there any way that spousal support can be terminated?
 A spousal support attorney answers these questions below.

 Spousal Support is Meant to End